 “Sounds like an open marriage, doesn’t it?”

 “Yeah,” Ronnie said.
 “I’m guessing that Imer Bisha gets the pick of the litter of those Ukrainian escorts whenever he pleases.
-Millie, you didn’t go into that art gallery, did you?”.
+Millie, you didn’t go into that art gallery, did you?”

-“No, I was worried that they might identify me using facial recognition.
-To go in there, I’d need a disguise.”

-“That concludes my report, copies of my PowerPoint have been cc’d to your inboxes.
+“No, I was worried they might identify me using facial recognition.
+To go in there, I’d need a disguise.
+That concludes my report.
+I cc’d copies of my PowerPoint to your inboxes.
 I do have one more issue to discuss.”

 Anne Merrick, satisfied with Millie’s presentation, scooted her chair closer to the table.